-Autumn in New England (USA) is a destination on every travel photographer’s bucket list.
+Whether you go on your own, or with a guide, New England fall foliage tours are on every travel photographer’s bucket list.
 My last visit to see the fall foliage was far too long ago.
-Now, as spring settles into the southern hemisphere, I can dream about nature’s vivid colours on the other side of the world.
+Now, as spring settles into the southern hemisphere, I can dream about nature’s vivid colors on the other side of the world.

-Practical Information on Seeing New England Fall Foliage:
+Practical Information on Seeing New England Fall Foliage Colors:

 - New England states include Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 They cover the northeast corner of the United States.

 - While nature decides the ideal days, the leaf peeping season runs from mid-September to mid-October.

 - We always find the best pricing for accommodations on Booking.com.